-Employees' and employer's contribution levels are based on percentages of pensionable pay set nationally by the Department for Communities and Local Government and are subject to triennial revaluation by the Government Actuary's Department.
+Employees' and employer's contribution levels are based on percentages of pensionable pay set nationally by the Department for Levelling up, Housing and Communities and are subject to triennial revaluation by the Government Actuary's Department.

-With effect from 1 April 2012 Employee contributions to the Firefighters' pension schemes are paid in relation to salary ranges as shown in the table below:
+With effect from 1 April 2022 employees have transferred to the 2015 scheme as the 1992, 2006 and retained Firefighters' modified scheme have been disbanded.
+Therefore, employee's and employer's contributions to the Firefighters' pension schemes are paid in relation to the four salary ranges as shown in the table below: